KargJonas/modular/README.md

 - If you want, you can use style-objects.
 Style objects will be transformed into global style, when the element is rendered.

 - These style-objects can either contain style, specifically for the current element or entire css rules, which style any of the element's children.

 - You can use functions as style.
 This might seem silly but it makes your code more readable and evaluates the returned object every time the element is rendered.<br><i>Remember: Style functions must return either a String or an Object.</i>

 ### Note
-If the provided style is of type string, inline-stlye is expexted.
+If the provided style is of type string, inline-style is expected.
 The style will be scoped to the the element itself:

 ```js
 const myStringStyle = "color: red; font-family: monospace;";